TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 As a recap, these are five examples of technical debt appears:

+ - At any time (dev, test, prod), detecting something that was not detected before (third party library bug, side effect...)
  - During development, as a conscious decision or consensus in order to achieve a given goal faster (PoC or other)
  - During development, by mistake (i.e. losing one or more of our software qualities)
- - During development, detecting something that was not detected before
  - Because new needs / company goals turns something into not-ideal / not good enough / not aligned
  - Because new tools / technology / patterns emerge that solves problems in a different and more efficient way